HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Clinical Social Workers.

 Therapeutic Interventions: Provide individual, group, and family counseling to help clients manage stress, process emotions, and improve functioning.

-Advocacy and Resource Connection: Help clients navigate complex systems like healthcare, legal, and social services to access necessary support and resources.
+Advocacy and Resource Connection: Help clients navigate complex systems such as healthcare, legal, and social services to access the support and resources they need.

 Person-in-Environment Perspective: Understand and address how a client’s environment, including their social, economic, and political context, impacts their well-being.